What to feed a dog with diarrhea?

 - ¾ Tbsp. ground ginger

-- Rinse and drain the rice.
-Pour the rice into a large pot and add 5 cups of water and the chicken.
+- Pour the oats into a large pot and add 5 cups of water and the turkey.

 - Bring the pot to a boil then immediately turn down the heat.
-Allow the pot to simmer, covered, for 11½ hours, or until the rice has absorbed most of the liquid and has started breaking apart.
+Allow the pot to simmer, covered, for 11½ hours, or until the oats have absorbed most of the liquid.

-- Remove from heat and allow to cool, but serve warm.
+- Remove from heat and allow to cool.
+Mix in pumpkin and ginger.
+Serve warm.

 - Portion out the remaining congee and freeze in glass containers.